syobocat/litsea/README.md

-# litsea
+# Litsea

-The project name Litsea is derived from its connection to the morphological analyzer Lindera (Kuromoji).
-Litsea is a Rust implementation of TinySegmenter that uses a lightweight pre-trained model, aiming to offer a simpler and more lightweight structure compared to conventional morphological analyzers, including Lindera.
+Litsea is an extremely compact word segmentation software inspired by [TinySegmenter](http://chasen.org/~taku/software/TinySegmenter/) written in Rust.

+It features a fast and safe Rust implementation, performs word segmentation using a compact pre-trained model, and includes a learner with a simple and highly extensible design.

-Lindera (Kuromoji) is named after a plant in the Lauraceae family.
-Within the same family, there is a smaller plant known as Litsea cubeba, or "Aomoji" in Japanese.
+There is a small plant called Litsea cubeba (Aomoji) in the same camphoraceae family as Lindera (Kuromoji).
 This is the origin of the name Litsea.

-The naming reflects the concept of “the same software for text processing as Lindera, but lighter and simpler.